 Pulse Ingredients in Bakery

-Commonly used ingredients include pulse flours, protein isolates and concentrates as well as starches and fibres.
+Commonly used ingredients include pea and lentil flours, protein isolates and concentrates as well as starches and fibres.
 Typical inclusion levels are varied.
 For example, pulse flours have been included in leavened bread at a level of 10-15% and have demonstrated acceptable quality; while applications such as flatbreads and crackers, where leavening is less of a concern, have the potential of 100% replacement.
 Studies have shown that adding just 30% pulse flours in biscuits and crackers can double fibre levels despite a gradual darkening effect.

 Performance of pulse flours in baked goods will be impacted by how they were milled.
 Flour attributes such as flour particle size and distribution, or starch damage levels can influence functional properties of the flour from water holding capacity to emulsifying and foaming properties.

 Looking for more information on using pulses in bakery?